The processing of personal information

 How we hold personal information securely

-In all circumstances the information is held by us on our secure systems.
-We take all reasonable steps to secure the integrity and confidentiality of your personal information and protect your information from misuse, loss, interference, unauthorised access, modification or unauthorised disclosure.
+In all circumstances the information is held by us on our secure systems or data base.
+We undertake to take all reasonable and necessary steps to secure the integrity and confidentiality of your personal information and protect your information from misuse, loss, interference, unauthorised access, modification or unauthorised disclosure.

 How we use your personal information provided

-Once you have submited your information, we are entitled to use your personal information as follows:
+Once you have submitted your information and provided consent for us to use of your information, we are entitled to use your personal information as follows:

 - to identify you as per the above;

-- to check when the last time you used our service was, if at all;
+- to check when was the last time you used our services, if at all;

 - to inform you of goods, services and/or products which we think you may be interested in (unless you have opted out);